robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 * How could typos or data entry mistakes be identified to prevent misreporting disease case data?
 * How could this solution scale to different kinds of reports without having to ask the user to identify the type of wheel being used?

-While not outlined explicity in the post, the image above provides the answer.
+While not outlined explicity in the post, the images above provide the answer.
 For each wheel, the first code value is a prime number and each subsequent value is a multiple of it.
-Indeed, they are sequential primes being used - 23, 29, 31.
+The other wheels also started with a prime number - indeed, sequential primes are being used - 23, 29, 31.

 This seemed like a fun idea to experiment with to try out Twilio's SDK and some other libraries that had recently caught my attention.